A Hub for Remembering What Is Being Protested

 Why This Matters Now

-Rome is not merely a memory from the medieval world.
+Therefore, Rome is not merely a memory from the medieval world.
 It remains a living global institution with unusual doctrinal continuity, diplomatic reach, moral influence, and ongoing power to attract people who do not understand what Protestantism was protesting against.
+Rome still speaks as a transnational moral and diplomatic actor, and the world still reacts.

 Many people today are drawn toward Roman Catholicism because of beauty, symbolism, liturgy, authority, order, or a longing for rootedness.
 Others are drawn toward ecumenical softness because Protestantism often appears shallow, fragmented, and unaware of its own history.
 Still others assume that because Rome no longer burns heretics at the stake or governs the nations as she once did, the old warnings must now be outdated.